Learning Dynamic Mechanisms in Unknown Environments: A Reinforcement Learning Approach: Problem Setup

+Although the Markov VCG mechanism that we learn is welfare-maximizing, we focus on how this mechanism can be recovered.
+Consequently, the learning algorithm's objective is not welfare maximization alone.
+Maximizing welfare increases the total utility by definition and, therefore, increases the total utility that the agents and the seller share.
+As our learning process involves the seller and multiple agents, we also need to ensure that it faithfully respects their utilities over $T$ rounds of interaction.
+Otherwise, it may be unfair to either the agents or the seller.
+Therefore, we measure the performance of our learning algorithm through the three terms, $\mathrm{Reg}_{T}^{W}, \mathrm{Reg}_{T}^{\sharp}, \mathrm{Reg}_{0 T}$, rather than any single objective by itself.
+We note that all three regrets are $0$ under the Markov VCG mechanism.

+Due to our need to approximate the VCG price $p_{i*}$, the welfare regret $\textrm{Reg}^W_T$ differs in scale from both $\textrm{Reg}^\sharp_T$ and $\textrm{Reg}_{0T}$, whereas the latter two are of the same scale.
+Notice that estimating $p_{i*}$ involves estimating the maximum welfare that the remaining $n - 1$ agents achieve when agent $i$ is absent and the welfare that these agents receive under $\widehat{\pi}^{t}$.
+Thus, the estimation error for $p_{i*}$ is roughly in the same order as the instantaneous welfare regret $V_1^{\pi_*}(x_1; R) - V_1^{\widehat{\pi}^t}(x_1; R)$ at round $t$, since both require good estimates of the summation of the value functions over all agents rather than a single agent.
+Consequently, recalling $\textrm{Reg}^\sharp_T$ is the summation of all agents' regrets and $\textrm{Reg}_{0T}$ equals the summation of the price estimation error across all $n$ agents, the terms $\textrm{Reg}^\sharp_T$ and $\textrm{Reg}_{0T}$ are in fact in the order of $n$ times the welfare regret $\textrm{Reg}^W_T$.
+Therefore, we add a scaling factor $n$ in front of the welfare regret, and our learning algorithms focus on minimizing

-In addition to attaining sublinear regret bounds, we would also like to achieve the desiderata we formulated for mechanism design.
-Here we state asymptotic variants of those desiderata attainable in our settings, which are adapted from the static case \citep{2020Mechanism}. \begin{enumerate} [leftmargin=*,itemsep=0pt,parsep=1pt] \item \textit{Truthfulness}: Let $U_{i T}$ be the sum of utilities when agent $i$ is truthful and $\Tilde{U}_{i T}$ the sum of utilities when agent $i$ is untruthful.
-A mechanism is \textit{asymptotically truthful} if $\tilde{U}_{i T} - U_{i T}=o(T)$ even when other agents are not truthful. \item\textit{Individual rationality}: When agent $i$ reports truthfully, the mechanism is \textit{asymptotically individual rational} if $\lim_{T\rightarrow \infty}U_{i T}/T \geq 0$ even if other agents are untruthful. \item\textit{Efficiency}: A mechanism is \textit{asymptotically efficient} if $\mathrm{Reg}_{T}^{W}=o(T)$ when all agents are truthful. \end{enumerate} Note that an agent adopts untruthful reward reporting strategy means she reports her rewards with reward functions $\{\tilde{r}_{i h}\}$ instead of the true reward functions $\{r_{i h}\}$.
+In addition to attaining small regret bounds, we aim to approximately satisfy the desiderata in Lemma \ref{lemma:Markov VCG mechanism} for the mechanism design.
+We define the approximate versions of truthfulness, individual rationality, and efficiency concerning the agent's \emph{cumulative} utility $U_{iT}$ as follows: \begin{enumerate} [leftmargin=*,itemsep=0pt,parsep=1pt] \item \textit{Approximate truthfulness}: Let $U_{i T}$ be the cumulative utility when agent $i$ is truthful and $\Tilde{U}_{i T}$ that when agent $i$ is untruthful.
+The mechanism is $\delta$-\textit{approximately truthful} if $\tilde{U}_{i T} - U_{i T} \leq \delta$, regardless of others' truthfulness. \item\textit{Approximate individual rationality}: When agent $i$ reports truthfully, the mechanism is $\delta$-\textit{approximately individually rational} if $U_{it} \geq -\delta$, regardless of others' truthfulness. \item\textit{Approximate efficiency}: The mechanism is $\delta$-\textit{approximately efficient} if $\mathrm{Reg}_{T}^{W} \leq \delta$ when all agents are truthful. \end{enumerate}